 “What can I do if I’m not an organizer?”

-For artists and attendees: you can set your own ground rules for whether you will/will not work at/support events that work with that person.
+For artists and attendees: you can set your own ground rules for whether you will or will not support events that work with that person.

 For example, there is one individual that I will not work with at events.
 If they are hired, I will inform the organizer that I will not be providing any services if they are on staff at the event.
-You have that power as an artist.
-If I am aware they are on staff before the weekend, I will also not attend (though they have been known to show up last-minute, which can make that difficult to predict).
+If I am aware they are on staff before the weekend, I will also not attend.

 The caveat is that you need to let the organizer know if you’re doing this.
 Otherwise, the impact is not really going to be seen.
 If you feel it is necessary to boycott an individual, the organizers should know.
 It puts them either a) in a position to learn about the issue and investigate; or b) forces them to confront the fact that their continued support and hiring of that person is impacting their tickets or artist choices.